Lcm Of 3 5 6

 • Multiples of 6: 6, 12, 18, 24, 30, ...

 By comparing the lists, we can see that the smallest number appearing in all three lists is 30.
-Therefore, the LCM of 3, 5, and 6 is 30.
+So, the LCM of 3, 5, and 6 is 30.
 This method is straightforward but can become cumbersome when dealing with larger numbers or a greater number of integers.

 Method 2: Prime Factorization